Quantum Coherence Dispersion: Coherence dispersion and pure quantum athermality

-To complete the tools needed to develop the model of the next section, we investigate how $\Delta_{\rm c}$ relates to thermodynamics.
+As an illustration of how coherence dispersion behaves in a case of potential interest, we investigate how $\Delta_{\rm c}$ relates to thermodynamical concepts.
 Consider a system in thermal equilibrium with a reservoir at absolute temperature $T$.
-It is described by where ${\cal Z}$ is the canonical partition function, $k_B$ is the Boltzmann constant, and $\{|i\rangle\}$ is the energy basis, which also plays a central role in the resource theory of athermality \cite{atherm}.
+It is described by the state

+where ${\cal Z}$ is the canonical partition function, $k_B$ is the Boltzmann constant, and $\{|i\rangle\}$ is the energy basis, which also plays a central role in the resource theory of athermality \cite{atherm}.
 Since the Gibbs state has no coherences, we simply obtain ${\Delta_{\rm c}}(\rho_G)=0$.
 Also, incoherent states with populations that deviate from the Maxwel-Boltzmann (MB) distribution have zero dispersion.
 We say that these states display {\it classical athermality}.

-Of course, ${\Delta_{\rm c}}$ can only appear in states with non-zero coherences, thus, being out of equilibrium in a quantum sense.
-One class that is particularly interesting is that of coherent Gibbs states \cite{rudolph}, given by $|\Psi_{ G}\rangle=\frac{1}{\sqrt{\cal Z}}\sum_i e^{- E_i/2k_B T}|i\rangle$, which, under full decoherence, becomes $\rho_G$.
-We intend to use these states to describe microscopic open systems, which are in contact with a thermal bath, but not in equilibrium with it.
+Of course, ${\Delta_{\rm c}}$ can only appear in states with non-zero coherences, thus, being out of equilibrium in a quantum sense (athermality stemming from coherences).
+With this in mind we introduce the following concept.
+A state presents pure quantum athermality if, in the energy eigenbasis, its populations coincide with that of thermal states, i. e., $\rho_{ii}=\exp(- E_i/k_B T)/{\cal Z}$, and for $i\ne j$ we have $\rho_{ij}\ne 0$, for at least one pair $i,j$.